ElaXan/GCAndroid/README.md

 5. Exit or Block if run in GNU/Linux
 6. Update run grasscutter for mongodb command
 7. Update get GM Handbook to /sdcard
+8. Move from proot-distro or Ubuntu Environmet to Termux Environment
+9. Update Install.sh
+10. Update updateScript.sh